hugodasilvadasilva/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-As you could see at the beginning of this analises, the original dataset contains NA values.
+As you could see in the beginning of this analises, the original dataset contains NA values.
 For the previous analyses, theses observations were ignored, but it would be interesting to check if by ignoring all these values ( ``2304`` to be more precise, or
-``13.1147541``% of observations)
-we are not changing the result significantly.
+``13.1147541``% of the total observations) we are not changing the result significantly.
 For this purpose the code created a new data frame where no observation containing NA values were ignored and its values replaced by its correspondent average number of total steps interval across all days.